LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

 If a lab has or inherits a Life Cycle Action that does **any** of the following:
 - Creates a new Resource Group
 - Modifies user permissions
-- Removes or modifies the "LOD Policy Set" on Azure
+- Removes or modifies the "Skillable Studio Policy Set" on Azure

 then it may be considered **High Risk**.